ibara/repology/README.md

 Usage examples
 --------------
-Get information about the Digital Mars D compiler:
+Get information on the Digital Mars D compiler from the default repository:
 * `repology dmd`

+Get information on the Digital Mars D compiler from all repositories:
+* `repology --all dmd`

 Get 200 items from pkgsrc:
 * `repology --repo pkgsrc`